I jolt awake at 2 am. I don’t look at the clock.

 I started taking progesterone.
 First I was using a compounded oral micronized progesterone product that was recommended by my functional medical practitioner.
 This did seem to help, though the 2 am waking would still occur and sometimes my anxiety would get really intense.

 Recently, some scary and rather significant symptoms prompted me to seek out a new doctor.
+(You can read about those symptoms here.)
 That doctor recommended some changes, and ultimately she suggested we change my progesterone from a compounded product to a pharmaceutical one.
 They contain the same hormones, but have different non-medical ingredients.
 The compounded product is made in a pharmacy, the other is made by a pharmaceutical company.

 Oral Micronized Progesterone